Choosing Public Datasets for Private Machine Learning via Gradient Subspace Distance: Acknowledgement

 We explore the predictive power of GSD in both pre-conditioning and transfer learning settings.
-Specifically, we use GSD to choose a public dataset for GEP~\cite{donot} (representative of pre-conditioning methods) and second-phase pre-training (representative of transfer learning settings).
-We use a variety of datasets, including Fashion MNIST~\cite{fmnist}, SVHN~\cite{svhn}, and CIFAR-10~\cite{cifar10}, as three canonical vision tasks.
+Specifically, we use GSD to choose a public dataset for GEP~\citep{donot} and DP Mirror Descent~\citep{dpmirror} (Section~\ref{sec:preconditioning})(representative of pre-conditioning methods) and second-phase pre-training (representative of transfer learning settings)(Section~\ref{sec:sppt}).
+We use a variety of datasets, including Fashion MNIST~\citep{fmnist}, SVHN~\citep{svhn}, and CIFAR-10~\citep{cifar10}, as three canonical vision tasks.
 Based on the recommendations of~\cite{TramerKC22}, we also evaluate our methods on datasets closer to privacy-sensitive applications.
-In particular, we also work with two medical image dataset: ChestX-ray14~\cite{chestxray} and HAM10000~\cite{ham}.
+In particular, we also work with two medical image dataset: ChestX-ray14~\citep{chestxray} and HAM10000~\citep{ham}.
 A variety of datasets are chosen as public data respectively.
-We evaluate our algorithms using both CNN-based (e.g., ResNet152~\cite{resnet}, DenseNet121~\cite{densenet}) and Transformer-based (ViTs~\cite{vit}) architectures.
-A variety of parameter-efficient fine-tuning mechanisms are considered, including freezing layers and LoRA~\cite{lora}.
-Further details on our experimental setup appear in Appendix~\ref{appexp}.
+We evaluate our algorithms using both CNN-based (e.g., ResNet152~\citep{resnet}, DenseNet121~\citep{densenet}) and Transformer-based (ViTs~\citep{vit}) architectures.
+A variety of parameter-efficient fine-tuning mechanisms are considered, including freezing layers and LoRA~\citep{lora}.
+Further details on our experimental setup appear in Section~\ref{sec:exp-setting}.

 We compute GSD non-privately using Algorithm~\ref{myalgo}, for two reasons.
 First, as discussed in Section~\ref{sec:GSD}, the privacy leakage due to hyperparameter selection is considered to be minimal and often disregarded in private ML.
 We thus treat selection via GSD similarly.
-Second, beyond being a tool for public dataset selection, it is interesting in its own right to understand properties of GSD, including how it determines downstream utility across a variety of settings.
+Indeed, we experimentally validate that GSD has minimal impact on privacy using membership inference attacks in Section~\ref{app:mia}.
+Second, beyond being a tool for public dataset selection, it is interesting in its own right to understand which metrics determine dataset utility in transfer settings.

 Ideally, we would like our distance measure GSD to be model agnostic: it should depend only the two datasets, not on any particular model.
 This is not the case, since, as stated, our algorithms take gradients of the two datasets on the model of interest.
-However, we show that GSD is robust to changes in model architecture.
+However, we show that GSD is highly robust to changes in model architecture (Section~\ref{sec:transfer}).
 We evaluate GSD on a 2-layer CNN (which we call a ``probe network''), and show that relative ordering of GSDs is preserved, even though the architecture is far simpler than the models of interest.